tom-draper/array-3d-viz/README.md

 node main
 ```

-Then open <code>localhost:8080</code> in a browser to access visualisation.
+Then open <code>localhost:8080</code> in a browser to access the visualisation.

 ## Example JSON (2 x 4 x 3)